Last updated: 5/24/2018 (view archived version )

 There are two types of cookies:

-- first party cookies – these cookies are issued by the website you visit and only this website may read them;
+- first party cookies – these cookies are issued by the website you visit and only that website may read them;

 Cookies (both first and third party cookies) can be either:

-- persistent cookies – these cookies exist in your browser cache as long as is allowed by settings of your browser (see How to control cookies?).
-It is read by the website each time you visit it.
+- persistent cookies – these cookies exist in your browser cache as long as is allowed by settings of your browser (see How to control cookies? ); they are read by the website each time you visit it.

 This website may use first party cookies, in particular those of Google Analytics to track your behavior across this website.
 Google Analytics uses for example the _utmc cookie which is a session cookie.
 It aims to store information about your activities on this website so you do not have to remember the visited pages or start navigating the website all over again.